nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [90/80111c] process > convertToUpper (3) [100%] 3 of 3 ✔
 ```

-Something's wrong!
+Something seems wrong!
 The log lines seem to indicate each process was executed three times (corresponding to the three input elements we provided) but we're only seeing two work directories instead of six.

 This is because by default, the ANSI logging system writes the logging from multiple calls to the same process on the same line.
 Fortunately, we can disable that behavior.

-#### 4. Run the command again with the `-ansi-log false` option
+### 8.4.
+Run the command again with the `-ansi-log false` option

 ```bash
 nextflow run hello-world.nf -ansi-log false
 ```

-This time it works fine, we see six work directories in the terminal:
+This time we see six work directories in the terminal:

 ```console title="Output"
 N E X T F L O W  ~  version 23.10.1